akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-assets.md

 To delete all the assets of a family, click on the `...` button at the top right corner of the header's asset library, then `delete all assets`.

 ::: tips
-To delete all the assets of an asset family, you **need to check that no asset of this family is used in a product**.
+To delete all the assets of an asset family, you **need to check that no asset of this family is linked to a product or a product model**.
 Otherwise you will not be able to delete it.
 :::